 Normally metering data will be collected by the Settlement Instations by a daily interrogation, but repeat collections of metering data shall be possible throughout the Outstation data storage period.

-Where the circuit the Asset Meter is connected to is not normally energised the Outstations shall be fitted with an auxiliary terminal that provides for the Outstation’s energisation for remote interrogation purposes.
+Where the circuit the Asset Meter is connected to is not normally energised, the Outstations shall be fitted with an auxiliary terminal that provides for the Outstation’s energisation for remote interrogation purposes.

 Where a separate modem associated with the Outstation System is used, then it shall be provided with a secure supply separately fused.
 Alternatively, line or battery powered modem types may be used.